Key Takeaways

 Frequently Asked Questions (FAQs)

-Can OCD thoughts ever completely go away?
+Do OCD thoughts eventually go away?

 With proper treatment, particularly ERP and CBT, most people experience a significant reduction in OCD thought frequency and intensity.
 Complete elimination isn’t always the goal.
 Instead, successful recovery means learning to experience intrusive thoughts without distress or compulsion.